-1. Frozen Section for Rapid Intra-operative Diagnosis
+1. Frozen Section for Rapid Intra-operative Diagnosis Please note Frozen Section is not an accredited test.

 Whenever possible, frozen sections should be booked in advance on Ext.
-58521

-Without advance arrangement the laboratory cannot guarantee that a pathologist will be available to report the biopsy.
+58521 Without advance arrangement the laboratory cannot guarantee that a pathologist will be available to report the biopsy.

-The specimen must be sent in a labelled clean dry container.
+Page 83 of 131 Author J Dixon / POT Approved by: HODs Document Reference: PDUSERHBK Version 21 The specimen must be sent in a labelled clean dry container.
 DO NOT place the specimen into formalin.